 We offer comprehensive teambuilding, leadership development and sales education programs.
 Representative courses are described on the following pages.
 Each description provides a basic overview, the intended audience, length, skill development and the learning methodology.

-- Organizational Development & Adult Education – We know them both.
+- Sales & Adult Education – We know them both.
 No other firm combines the rich understanding of teaching and learning with our practical experiences and successes in organizational development and adult education.

 - Live Ammunition – Our instruction is state of the art and draws upon sophisticated theories and thinkers.
 But, these are not heads in the clouds experiences.
 All courses actively apply valuable learning to live prospects, clients and team members.